Kanisorn-S/IOT_Project/README.md

 ### MQ3

 The MQ3 communicates with a microcontroller by sending an analog signal which varies based on the alcohol concentration in the surrounding air.
-We connect the Analog OUT pin of the MQ3 to PA0 in order to utilize the ADC1 IN1 to read and convert the analog value.
+We connect the Analog OUT pin of the MQ3 to PA0 to utilize the ADC1 IN1 to read and convert the analog value.

-#### Connection and Voltage Level
+#### Connection and Interfacing
-The MQ3 operates at a 5V logic level while the STM32 gpio pins operates at 3.3V logic level; therefore, we use a voltage divider comprising of a 1Kohm and a 2Kohm (2 1Kohm in series) in order to drop the voltage range from 0-5V down to 0-3.3V, making the MQ3 compatible with the STM32.
+The MQ3 operates at a 5V logic level while the STM32 gpio pins operates at 3.3V logic level; therefore, we use a voltage divider comprising of a 1Kohm and a 2Kohm (2 1Kohm in series) to drop the voltage range from 0-5V down to 0-3.3V, making the MQ3 compatible with the STM32.

 #### Reading the Analog Value
 We used ADC1 IN0 on the STM32 in order to read the analog value sent from the MQ3.
-We used ``HAL_ADC_PollForConversion`` and ``HAL_ADC_GetValue`` within the main program in order to retrieve the value from the MQ3
+We used ``HAL_ADC_PollForConversion`` and ``HAL_ADC_GetValue`` within the main program to retrieve the value from the MQ3

+### Buzzer

+We use an active buzzer as our alert system.
+We connect the control pin (I/O) of the active buzzer to the PC3 pin on the STM32

+#### Connection and Intefacing
+We connect the buzzer to a 5V power source to get a loud and clear sound; however, a normal gpio output (in push-pull mode) of the STM32 operating on 3.3V logic is insufficient to drive the buzzer.
+Therfore, we must set the PC3 pin GPIO mode to Output Open Drain.

+#### Controlling the Buzzer
+The active buzzer we use is an active low buzzer; therefore, to turn the buzzer on we must write LOW to the control pin, and to turn it off we must write HIGH to the control pin.
+We achieved this simply by using ``HAL_GPIO_WritePin`` along with ``HAL_GPIO_TogglePin`` to implement 2 different alert.

+#### Active vs Passive Buzzer
+An active buzzer has a built-in oscillator while a passive buzzer doesn't.
+An active buzzer can produce sound with only a DC power supply, making it easier and simpler to implement.
+A passive buzzer on the other hand, needs an AC signal in order to produce a sound, making it harder and more complex; however, it does have the capability of varying the pitch and tone of the sound being produced.

 ## Variables and Methods for Used
 - TCS3200 Color Sensor: